New London Public Library

 The Public Library of New London is a historic library located at 63 Huntington Street at the corner of State Street, New London, Connecticut.
-The library was given to the city by Henry Philomen Haven.
+The library was given to the city by Henry Philemon Haven.
 It was constructed in 1889–1892 and was designed by Shepley, Rutan and Coolidge in the Richardsonian Romanesque style; George Warren Cole was the project supervisor.

 The building was added to the National Register of Historic Places in 1970.

 Design

 Whaling merchant Henry P. Haven died in 1876, and his money was to be split among his three children.
 However, his son Thomas had died, so Thomas' portion was put into a trust to be used for "charitable and benevolent purposes".
 The trustees of the Haven inheritance secured a charter in 1882 for a public library, and they hired Shepley, Rutan and Coolidge of Boston to design it.